Early In-Person Voting

 Virginia Driver's License

-May be current or expired - United States Passport*
+May be current or expired - Valid* United States Passport or Passport Card

-- Photo ID issued by a high school located in Virginia*
+- Valid* student ID issued by a private or public high school or institution of higher education located in Virginia

 - Out-of-state Driver's License